fuhry/fuhry.com/pages/cars/ms3.md

 My daily driver is a 2009 (generation 1) Mazdaspeed 3 in Metropolitan Gray Mica, purchased in December of 2013.

-Right now, the motor is bone stock, but when you look at what it comes with, you'll see why:
+Right now, the motor is mostly stock, but when you look at what it comes with, you'll see why:

 * 2.3L straight-four DOHC, turbocharged, 274hp
 * Transverse mounted front-wheel drive